 In 1961, Nara Dreamland was the Japanese answer to Southern California’s legendary Disneyland, and shared several of its themes and features, including its very own Main Street U.S.A.

-Unfortunately it lacked the longevity of the American entertainment staple, and the lights on Main Street flickered out for good in 2006 at an all-time low of about 400,000 visitors that year.
-Since then, the pay-as-you-go park has become overrun with rust and nature, rendering it unsalvagable, but remaining intact.
+Unfortunately, it lacked the longevity of the American entertainment staple, and the lights on Main Street flickered out for good in 2006 at an all-time low of about 400,000 visitors that year.
+Since then, the pay-as-you-go park has become overrun with rust and nature, rendering it unsalvageable, but remained largely intact.
 Smiling characters have become creepily content in their shabby, weather-worn condition, and trees and bushes grow up and into what were once majestic coasters.
 What once attracted families full of smiling children now attracts brave urban explorers and nesting birds.
-Sleeping Beauty's castle, once a place of fairytales, now resembles something out of a haunted nightmare.
+Sleeping Beauty’s castle, once a place of fairytales, now resembles something out of a haunted nightmare.